Firearms History and the Technology of Gun Violence

 Yet, some antecedents of the assault rifle went all the way back to WWI.
 German military analysts found that the vast majority of fighting fell within a “combat radius” of 400 yards.
 Thus the materials that went into killing beyond that distance were largely wasted and demanded repurposing.
 Other factors were the weapons that the Germans faced on the Eastern Front.
 These included the Ppsh41, the Soviet tommy gun, and the 1891 Mosin-Nagant bolt-action rifle.

 These were standard weapons of the time.
-However, the Soviets had many more to go with their enormous numerical superiority, and the Germans needed more than parity in response.
+However, the Soviets had many more of them with their enormous numerical superiority, and the Germans needed more than parity in response.

 In response to the demands of the battlefield, the Germans developed the Sturmgewehr (Stg) 44 whose name translates as “Assault Rifle.”
 Its model number is derived from the year of its issue, 1944.